Note: This document is for an older version of GRASS GIS that is outdated. You should upgrade, and read the current addon manual page.

 output=Ex_03

 Results (below) shows that there is a fairly large area with novel conditions.
 Note that in the MES map, the values are based on the highest negative value across the input variables (here bio1, bio12, bio15).
 In the SumNeg map, values of all input variables are summed when negative.
-The Count map shows for each raster cell how many variables have negative similarity scores.
-Thus, the values in the MES and SumNeg maps only differ where the MES of more than one variable is negative (dark gray areas in the Count map).
+The Count map shows for each raster cell how many variables have a negative similarity scores.
+Thus, the values in the MES and SumNeg maps only differ were the MES of more than one variable is negative (dark grey areas in the Count map).

 REFERENCES